Menditect/documentation/additional/01-howtos/cicd-flow.md

 If you want to execute the whole Test Configuration, you can skip this step.

 If you want to execute a single Test Suite, and you know the Key of the Test Suite that you want to execute, you can skip this step.
+You can **find the Key** by [Editing the Test Suite](../../test-suite#edit-a-test-suite).
+The Key is shown in the header at the end of the title.

 If you want to execute a single Test Suite, and you only know the Name, use this step to get a list of Test Suites in the Test Configuration.
 This way you can filter the list by name so you can determine the Key of the Test Suite.

 If you want to execute a single Test Case, also use this step to determine the Key of the Test Suite that the Test Case is in.

 ### 3: get testcases

 If you want to execute a single Test Case, and you know the Key of the Test Case that you want to execute, you can skip this step.
+You can **find the Key** by [Editing the Test Case](../../test-suite#edit-a-test-case).
+The Key is shown in the header at the end of the title.

 If you want to execute a single Test Case, and you only know the Name, use this step to get a list of Test Cases in the Test Suite.
 This way you can filter the list by name so you can determine the Key of the Test Case.

 ### 4: get applications

 If you know the Key of the Application(s) in use of the Test Configuration that you want to execute, you can skip this step.
+You can **find the Key** by opening the Applications page and [View Key and Project ID](../../application#view-key-and-project-id).

 Otherwise use this step to get a list of Application Keys in use of the Test Configuration.

 ### 5: get application instances

 If you know the Key of the Application Instance(s) that you want to execute the Test Configuration on, you can skip this step.
+You can **find the Key** by [Editing the Application Instance](../../application-instance#edit-an-application-instance).
+The Key is shown in the header at the end of the title.

 Otherwise use this step to get a list of Application Instance Keys for each Application Key from the previous step.